 CyberTracker has grown from a simple hypothesis: The art of tracking may have been the origin of science.
 Science may have evolved more than a hundred thousand years ago with the evolution of modern hunter-gatherers.
 Scientific reasoning may therefore be an innate ability of the human mind.
 This may have far-reaching implications for indigenous knowledge, citizen science and self-education.

 In 2001 I worked with David Attenborough on the BBC film showing Karoha doing the Persistence Hunt.
+And in 2009 the persistence hunt was brought to the attention of the endurance running world in the best-selling book Born to Run by Christopher McDougall.
 You can watch Karoha running down a kudu in the video at

 Reviving the Dying Art of Tracking